Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Approach

 \section{Approach}

-Following the design principles described in Section~\ref{sec:design}, \textbf{\textsc{Flare}} operationalizes the proposed framework through two main algorithmic steps: (Algorithm~\ref{algo1} - modules 1,2) \emph{Base Pretraining and Latent Clustering}, and (Algorithm~\ref{algo2} - module 3) \emph{Cluster-specific Adaptation and Aggregation}.
-These algorithmic steps correspond directly to the components illustrated in Figure~\ref{fig:approach}, where Module~1 and 2 produce Fisher-regularized embeddings and behaviorally meaningful clusters, and Module~3 refines model performance on those clusters through stability-aware adaptation.
+Following the design principles described in Section~\ref{sec:design}, \textbf{\textsc{Flare}} operationalizes the proposed framework through two main algorithmic steps: (Algorithm~\ref{algo1} - Stages 1,2) \emph{Base Pretraining and Latent Clustering}, and (Algorithm~\ref{algo2} - Stage 3) \emph{Cluster-specific Adaptation and Aggregation}.
+These algorithmic steps correspond directly to the components illustrated in Figure~\ref{fig:approach}, where Stage~1 and 2 produce Fisher-regularized embeddings and model behaviorally meaningful clusters, and Stage~3 refines model performance on those clusters through stability-aware adaptation.